-Creating space for people is important – also with regard to individual needs.
+Creating space for people is important – also concerning individual needs.
 Even if everyone works from the home office.
 A small team coffee meeting twice a week, for example, helps here: everyone who can come at the agreed time comes to the virtual meeting with a cup of tea or coffee for a personal chat.
 The only rule: No discussions about content.
-The goal is social exchange, laughter in the team.
-Creativity will certainly create other helpful formats to steer us through the crisis in a motivated way.
-Maybe even 5 minutes of collective desk fitness every now and then?
+The goal is a social exchange, laughter in the team.
+Creativity will certainly create other helpful formats to steer us through the crisis in a motivating way.
+Maybe even 5 minutes of collective desk fitness now and then?
 Why not?
 Especially managers should actively set a good example.
-Especially at the beginning of virtual teamwork, take extra time and contact the team members individually at regular intervals.
-Simply to hear what the mood is, what difficulties are being fought with and where things are going well.
+Especially at the beginning of virtual teamwork, take extra time, and contact the team members individually at regular intervals.
+Simply to hear what the mood is, what difficulties are being fought with, and where things are going well.
 This way, everyone feels seen and the manager gets a better feeling for where the real sticking points are.

 Now teamwork is needed – more than ever.
 At the same time, it is a good opportunity to promote more personal responsibility and more exchange.
 It is important to continue to pursue this after the crisis and to make home office work a good alternative in the long term.